Learning Treatment Effects in Panels with General Intervention Patterns: Experiments

 \section{Experiments}

 We conducted a set of experiments on semi-synthetic datasets (the treatment is introduced artificially and thus ground-truth treatment-effect values are known) and real datasets (the treatment is real and ground-truth treatment-effect values are unknown).
-The results show that our estimator $\tau^{d}$ is more accurate than existing algorithms and its performance is robust to various treatment patterns.
+The results show that our estimator $\tau^{d}$ is more accurate than existing algorithms and its performance is robust to various treatment patterns, in particular for the treatment that is \textbf{adaptively assigned depending on the historical outcomes}.\footnote{The source code is available in \url{https://github.com/TianyiPeng/Causal-Inference-Code}.}

-The following four benchmarks were implemented: (i) Synthetic Difference-in-Difference (SDID) \cite{arkhangelsky2019synthetic}; (ii) Matrix-Completion with Nuclear Norm Minimization (MC-NNM) \cite{athey2021matrix} (iii) Robust Synthetic Control (RSC) \cite{amjad2018robust} (iv) Ordinary Least Square (OLS): Selects $a,b \in \R^{n}, \tau \in \R$ to minimize $\|O-a1^{T} - 1b^{T} - \tau Z\|_{\F}^2$, where $1 \in \R^{n}$ is the vector of ones.
-It is worth noting that SDID and RSC one apply to traditional synthetic control patterns ({\em block} and {\em stagger} below).
+The following four benchmarks were implemented: (i) Synthetic Difference-in-Difference (SDID) \citep{arkhangelsky2019synthetic}; (ii) Matrix-Completion with Nuclear Norm Minimization (MC-NNM) \citep{athey2021matrix} (iii) Robust Synthetic Control (RSC) \citep{amjad2018robust} (iv) Ordinary Least Square (OLS): Selects $a,b \in \R^{n}, \tau \in \R$ to minimize $\|O-a1^{T} - 1b^{T} - \tau Z\|_{\F}^2$, where $1 \in \R^{n}$ is the vector of ones.
+This corresponds to the canonical Difference-in-Difference (DID) method with two-way fixed effects.
+It is also worth noting that SDID and RSC only apply to traditional synthetic control patterns ({\em block} and {\em stagger} below).

-\textbf{Semi-Synthetic Data (Tobacco).} The first dataset consists of the annual tobacco consumption per capita for 38 states during 1970-2001, collected from the prominent synthetic control study \cite{abadie2010synthetic} (the treated unit California is removed).
-Similar to \cite{athey2021matrix}, we view the collected data as $M^{*}$ and introduce artificial treatments.
-We considered two families of patterns that are common in the economics literature: {\em block} and {\em stagger} \cite{athey2021matrix}.
+\textbf{Warm-Up (block and stagger patterns).} The first dataset consists of the annual tobacco consumption per capita for 38 states during 1970-2001, collected from the prominent synthetic control study \citep{abadie2010synthetic} (the treated unit California is removed).
+Identical to \cite{athey2021matrix}, we view the collected data as $M^{*}$ and introduce artificial treatments.
+We considered two families of patterns that are common in the economics literature: {\em block} and {\em stagger} \citep{athey2021matrix}.
 Block patterns model simultaneous adoption of the treatment, while stagger patterns model adoption at different times.
 In both cases, treatment continues forever once adopted.
 Specifically, given the parameters $(m_1, m_2)$, a set of $m_1$ rows of $Z$ are selected uniformly at random.
 On these rows, $Z_{ij} = 1$ if and only if $j \geq t_i$, where for block patterns, $t_i = m_2$, and for stagger patterns, $t_i$ is selected uniformly from values greater than $m_2$.